agottipati9/x24x4/README.md

     pnadb -a

-To access iPerf on UE, do the following:
+To access iPerf on the UE, do the following:
 * **NOTE: Please carry out only one action at a time, as the GUI is very slow.**
-* If the screen is black, right click on the screen (may have to hold right click) and select wake up device.
+* If the screen is black, right click on the screen (may have to hold right click) and select ``Wake up``.
-* Click on the menu towards the bottom of the GUI and open the magic iPerf application.
+* Click on the menu (middle icon on the last row) and open the ``Magic iPerf`` application.
 * In the upper left, ensure that iPerf2 is displayed.
 * Select the input box and enter in an iPerf command.